AnandaSriKaushalB/my-tic-tac-toe-game-with-AI/README.md

 - **CSS**: Styling and design of the game interface.
 - **JavaScript**: Game logic, including the implementation of the Minimax algorithm.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust any sections based on additional details or specific requirements of your project.